By Noel Randewich

 On Monday, Fed Vice Chairman Stanley Fischer said U.S. price inflation was only temporarily "very low," while the U.S. economy has nearly achieved full employment.
 Separately, Atlanta Fed President Dennis Lockhart said a decision to raise interest rates should come soon.

-Ten-year U.S. Treasury yields
+Ten-year U.S. Treasury yields were five basis point higher at 2.2251 percent.

 "U.S. yields are modestly higher, but dollar/yen needs more widening of the interest rate spread to take it higher," said Jeremy Stretch, head of currency strategy at CIBC World Markets.